gadget-framework/gadget2/docs/userguide.md

     immature.capelin mature.capelin

-This example shows that the value of the StockVariable is to be calculated as the value of ”param1” times the value of ”param2” times the total biomass of the stocks ”immature.capelin” plus ”mature.capelin”.
+This example shows that the value of the StockVariable is to be calculated as the value of "param1" times the value of "param2" times the total biomass of the stocks "immature.capelin" plus "mature.capelin".

 ### ActionAtTime {#subsec:aat}